 - Evaluating the performance of crop models

 The tool can create two types of crop measurement files:

-- Summary, primarily end of season average performance (A) file – File A
+- Summary, primarily end of season average performance (A) data, and critical phenological observations, such as flowering data and maturity date – File A

 EasyGrapher is a graphing and analysis program designed for the DSSAT suite of models and for other crop simulation models such as CANB (Canadian Agricultural Nitrogen Budget Model).
 It allows users to manipulate time series and cross-validation graphs for all simulation runs and calculates validation statistics.
 EasyGrapher can: